Call for proposalsRagnar Söderberg postdoctoral fellowship in law

 - assist in making contacts for a research stay abroad, if needed

-Applicants will be evaluated by the scientific quality of their research proposal and by their qualifications and potential as a researcher.
+Applications will be evaluated based on the scientific quality of the research proposal and the qualifications of the researcher.
 Three peer-reviewers, professors at different universities and within different research areas, will evaluate eligible applications.
 Each proposal will first be assessed independently according to pre-determined criteria.
 At this step the reviewers are anonymous to each other and to the applicants.
 This will lead to the identification of a number of highly rated proposals that will be discussed by the experts at a consensus meeting.
 Together, the group will decide on a ranking of the final proposals.
 The highest ranked applicants will be invited for an interview with the peer-reviewers in the presence of representatives from the Foundation, after which the ranking may be adjusted.
+The interview will take place in Stockholm on 17 March 2020.
+Attending the interview is a prerequisite for approval.

 The board will take the final decision on awarding the grants, with the ranking as a basis.
 Successful applicants will receive a notification letter containing the terms and instructions on how the funding can be used and how it will be received.
 A list of all awarded grants will be published on the Foundation’s website.
 Unsuccessful applicants will be notified via e-mail and via ‘My page’.